djones1040/PythonPhot/README.md

 from PyPhot import pkfit

 Additional documentation is provided in the individual routines.
+Please contact me with any issues, bugs, or suggestions.